From half-sunk Cadillacs to a cow-funded car show, here are 10 unusual things to do in Amarillo, Texas.

 Where To Stay In Amarillo, Texas

-Every time I pass through Amarillo, I stay at the Courtyard By Marriott Amarillo Downtown.
+Every time I pass through Amarillo, I stay at the Courtyard By Marriott Amarillo Downtown (check prices and reviews here).
 The hotel is situated in the former Fisk Medical Arts building, making it the only hotel in Amarillo on the National Register Of Historic Destinations.

 But you wouldn’t know by looking at the interior.
 Marriott Amarillo Downtown is chic and trendy and minimalist and modern.
 It’s sleekly designed with pops of orange and red.